 There is no one-fit-for-all answer for how long pre-employment background checks take.
 A check can take one day, while another one takes several days.

-Generally, some checks may take more time than others, especially those that require employers to contact several people.
+Generally, some checks may take longer than others, especially those requiring employers to contact several people.
 In addition, specific legal requirements needed to conduct background checks might make the process take longer.

 The company’s degree of automation when conducting these checks also determines how long they will take.
 If the organization uses a highly automated process, completing the checks does not take long.